zraso/Oystercard-2/README.md

 `How can you check an expression raises an error with RSpec?
 Why do you have to pass the code as a block to do this? --> FIND OUT`

 Objects | Messages
+        | Max balance set to £90

 `In order to pay for my journey
 As a customer
 I need my fare deducted from my card`

 Objects | Messages
+        | Deduct amount from card
 `In order to get through the barriers.
 As a customer
 I need to touch in and out.`